- £376 per week

 Shop: 1 ml Pub: 1 ml Coast: 9 mls

-NOTES: Please note this cottage is not suitable for infants, therefore this property doesn't accommodate infants.
-Sunday changeovers are not accepted, no short breaks, no smoking, WiFi provided, Mobile reception varies.
+NOTES: Sunday changeovers are not accepted, short breaks only accepted from November to February.
+No smoking, no infants.
+WiFi provided.
+Important information about internet usage.
+Mobile phone reception varies.
+Information about mobile phone coverage.
 USB charging points in all rooms.
 Washing machine is available for guests use in the shared laundry room.
 Please state your preference for bed configuration in bedroom 2 when making your booking.

 Perfect cottage!
 This was our second stay at Penrose Burden and we will definitely be back!
 Lovely cottages in the perfect place for exploring Cornwall.